 1. Chair and bed

 First of all, you will need a special chair and bed for your customers.
+The tattoo chair and the tattoo bed are often padded, so the client will feel comfortable during the tattooing process, which helps relieve the pain.

 For tattoo beds, this is usually a sturdy bed with six legs and a good load capacity of about 500kg.
 They should have a headrest in the front that is higher than the foot section.